peakshift/peakshift-website/abstractions/wallet-messaging/index.md

 > How might we enable bitcoin applications to talk to one another, in a privacy preserving way?

-Wallet Messaging is a method of secure, and direct peer-to-peer communication between wallets to help facilitate the coordination of various payment procedures without having to leave the application.
+Wallet Messaging is a method of secure, and direct peer-to-peer communication between wallets to help facilitate the coordination of various payment procedures without the user having to leave the application.

 ---